 Definition:

 A Basic Process Control System (BPCS) is the standard control system responsible for day-to-day operation of a process, separate from safety-specific systems.
-It is distinct from the SIS.
+Its main use is to discuss its uniqueness from the SIS, and to emphasize that they are separate systems (with minimal cross-connections for communications).

 Key Points: